wenleicao/wenleicao.github.io/_posts/2019-11-10-Generate_Metadata_for_BIML_via_PowerShell.md

 Column level view
 <img src="/images/blog30/create_metadata2.PNG">

-c.
+you can also make column data type as int here for example if column name has ID.

+### c.
+Create hard-coded BIML file
 I like to create a POC hard-coded and just see if it will succeed.
 Once it works, I will add biml script to be able to load more table.
+I assume readers who are interested in this post are more or less experienced.
 Attached in download has hard-coded biml file, I call it vanilla biml, because it has no biml script.
 If you let it expand, it will only create one execute sql task, which only create a table.
 The same thing for loading data flow.
 Vanilla biml can be download at the end of post.

-d.
+### d. implement BIML Script for larger scale
 Since out purpose is to load many tables.
 I have modified the vanilla biml with biml script and be able to use the meta data I created to have multiple table load in one package.
 Notice I use nested loop, outside loop through files,  inside loop,  I will loop through columns for that particular table.
 You can see multiple create table statement in one execute sql task

 <img src="/images/blog30/create_table.PNG">